M680x0/m680x0.github.io/_drafts/the-tale-of-mrtd.md

 There are three pieces of clues I found useful here:
   1. `-mrtd` was also used for one of the obselete (and ancient) architectures called Gmicro.
 A comment about `-mrtd` in Gmicro backend [said](https://gcc.gnu.org/git?p=gcc.git;a=blob;f=gcc/config/gmicro/gmicro.h;h=3d50048a13a0dded561039162d15e0acd4ec6e91;hb=44f0c3edadbe3baa3ed045a4a9917719dd65029b#l461): _"...On the m68k this is an RTD option, so I use the same name for the Gmicro.
 The option name may be changed in the future."_
   2. The initial version of `config/i386/i386.h` and `config/m68k/m68k.h` shared a nearly identical line of the comments related to `-mrtd` handlings ([i386 line](https://gcc.gnu.org/git/?p=gcc.git;a=blob;f=gcc/config/i386/i386.h;h=c0cd287b3d2f0c5d66baf1b8ed168239639771e9;hb=c98f874233428d7e6ba83def7842fd703ac0ddf1#l517) v.s. [m68k line](https://gcc.gnu.org/git/?p=gcc.git;a=blob;f=gcc/config/m68k/m68k.h;h=2fea1a12357cfc0ca2cce6fc3351cebc3c9429a8;hb=3d339ad2b6fa7849631f4cf485efb71638687981#l739)).
 The only difference between them is the supported processor name (i.e. "80386" v.s.
 "68010").
-  3. From the [announcement](https://groups.google.com/g/mod.compilers/c/ynAVuwR7dPw/m/-IirjtgwPxsJ) of the first GCC beta release made by RMS (circa March 1987), it's high likely that m68k and VAX were the only two supported targets.
+  3. From the [announcement](https://groups.google.com/g/mod.compilers/c/ynAVuwR7dPw/m/-IirjtgwPxsJ) of the first GCC beta release made by RMS (circa March 1987), it's high likely that m68k and [VAX](https://en.wikipedia.org/wiki/VAX) were the only two supported targets.

 Item (1) suggests that reusing a flag name, despite having little to do with the respective instruction name (in Gmicro the corresponding instruction is called `EXITN` not `RTD`) was a thing, and might even be a common practice;
 item (2) is likely to be a trail of boilerplate copy-n-paste on not just the comment but also the code, as well as the flag.
 Finally, item (3) further affirms that if both (1) and (2) hold, it's likely that `-mrtd` was reused or copied from m68k to i386 GCC rather than the other way around.

 # Conclusion
-Though there isn't any direct evidence showing that `-mrtd` was borrowed from m68k GCC to i386 GCC (and eventually rippled to Clang) it's very likely the case, supported by the..._artifacts_ I presented.
+Though there isn't any direct evidence[^about_email] showing that `-mrtd` was borrowed from m68k GCC to i386 GCC (and eventually rippled to Clang), from the _artifacts_ I presented it's very likely the case.

 But in any case, if patch [D149864](https://reviews.llvm.org/D149864) and [D149867](https://reviews.llvm.org/D149867) are accepted in the future, m68k Clang/LLVM will finally recognize `-mrtd` --- nearly **40 years** after its debute in GCC.

 A small victory for the m68k LLVM community nonetheless!

+[^about_email]: Alternatively I can directly ask some of the early GCC contributors.
+Unfortunately I'm not sure whether their emails are still reachable or even worse, whether they are still with us.